rmrresearch/GhostFragment/docs/source/developer/design/molecule.rst

    assigned to the fragments.
 In both cases, this is usually done by having the user assign the charge, or unpaired electrons, to one or more atoms.

+.. _fs_non_disjoint:

+Non-disjoint.
+   While many initial fragment-based techniques relied on disjoint fragments, more modern techniques relax this requirement.
+The ``FragmentedMolecule`` class needs to be able to handle multiple fragments, even if those fragments are non-disjoint.

 Ignored Considerations
 ======================